 Participants represent leaders in education, learning space design and businesses that provide services to education sectors.

 Registration opens March 2019.
 Once registration is received: $500 deposit is required to secure place on the tour.
 You will receive an invoice by email.

 What else do you need to know?

 The tour will start and end in UK/Europe.
-Participants will make their own arrangements to the start, arriving in Glasgow by 30 September.
+Participants will make their own arrangements to the starting city (TBC).
 At the conclusion in Copenhagen, participants arrange own transport home.

 - 12 nights accommodation with breakfast in quality accommodation

 (from arrival on 29 September to conclusion on 11 October, 2019)